 In 2019/2020 an open consultation by the World Meteorological Organization (WMO) on ECV requirements was organized (WMO/GCOS, 2020).
-Subsequently an ad-hoc group of experts is working on the observational requirements for ECV ozone which will be proposed to GCOS in late 2020 or 2021.
+Subsequently an ad-hoc group of experts has been working on the observational requirements for ECV ozone which were proposed to GCOS in 2020.

-In version 3.1 of this URD (URD v3.1, September 2020), based on the user input and discussions in the ad-hoc group, slightly revised and newly proposed GCOS requirements pre-empting on updated GCOS requirements are listed in the extension of Section 3.1.
+In version 3.1 of this URD (URD v3.1, March 2021), based on the user input and discussions in the ad-hoc group, slightly revised and newly proposed GCOS requirements pre-empting on updated GCOS requirements are listed in the extension of Section 3.1.
 In Section 6 (slight) changes to the ozone user and product requirements for Ozone_cci are provided and discussed based on the GCOS review including latest insights from the user community of the ozone ECV products.